This article was last updated by on

 The flowers are also equally fragrant, complementing its looks, and can invite pollinators into your garden or patios.

-Gardeners plant Daffodils via bulbs in the fall, and they immediately grow to bear flowers in next late winter or early spring.
+Gardeners plant Daffodils via bulbs in the fall, and they bloom in next late winter or early spring.

-The standard flower color of the Daffodils is yellow, but they are also available in orange, pink, white, or green.
-When fully matured, the flowers hang down from the stalk like a pendant.
+Traditionally, Daffodils have yellow bell-shaped flowers, but they are also available in orange, pink, white, or green.
+When fully matured, the flowers droop from the stem.

 Daffodils have many strap-shaped, ligulate, and narrow basal leaves surrounding the flowering stalks.

-White Mountain Heather, also called Western Moss Heather, is a popular perennial sub-shrub among gardeners for its white bell-shaped flowers.
+White Mountain Heather, or Western Moss Heather, is a perennial sub-shrub with white bell-shaped flowers.

-But avid gardeners appreciate Heathers not only for flowers but also for their scaly leaves that cover the entire stem.
+But avid gardeners appreciate Heathers for flowers and their scaly leaves covering the entire stem.

-Moreover, red calyxes beautifully support the flowers from below, helping to set a contrast wherever you decide to plant them.
+Moreover, red calyxes support the decor of the flowers from below, enabling you to set a contrast wherever you resolve to grow them.

-Normally, they attain a small size of 0.5 to 1 foot tall and grow in dense groups.
+Normally, they attain a small size of 0.5-1 foot tall and grow in dense groups.

-Besides the above, the following list hosts additional bell-shaped flowers that people adore.
+The following list hosts the rest of the bell-shaped flowers that people adore.

 Penstemon (Perennials)Sunlight: Full Sun to Partial Shade

-Soil and pH: Well-draining moist soil with 5 to 8 pH
+Soil & pH: Well-draining moist soil with 5-8 pH

 Flower Color: Blue, Purple, Pink, or Red